Real Estate and Advance Directives: Options for Assisting Seniors With Real Estate

 Assisting loved ones who begin to lose their ability to think clearly and make rational decisions is not easy.
-It’s not uncommon for some elderly people to become unable to make sound decisions about a variety of issues, including finances, health care and managing themselves at home.
+It’s not uncommon for some senior people to become unable to make sound decisions about a variety of issues, including finances, health care and managing themselves at home.
 Below are a few legal options for children of aging parents to consider when assisting a loved one.

-A Power of Attorney grants legal authority to an individual to make decisions on behalf of another.
+A Power of Attorney grants legal authority to an individual to make decisions for another.
 Laws for creating a Power of Attorney vary from state to state.
 They can be limited to specific issues or broadened to handle many issues, such as personal and financial matters, including real estate.
 In Michigan, a Power of Attorney addressing the sale or refinance of real estate must be filed in the county records where the property is located.

 A person can use an Advance Directive to make provisions for health care decisions in case that person becomes unable to make such decisions.
 There are two main types of advance directives: a Living Will and Durable Power of Attorney for Health Care.
 In some cases, a hybrid of these two directives can be established.

 This is a signed, witnessed document called a declaration or directive, which instructs an attending physician to withhold or withdraw medical intervention from its signer if the signer’s condition is terminal and is unable to make decisions about medical treatment.

 Only a Power of Attorney that specifically addresses real estate will give the agent of the signor, usually an adult child, the authority to deal with a mortgage, loan, or disposition of real estate while the signor is living.
 The other ‘directives’ concern health care and related health issues.
 All three are significant to good asset planning and protection.

 Advance Directive – Durable Power of Attorney for Health Care